-The move toward deepening regionalism in Africa can be explained by a confluence of factors, one of which is the desire to further ideological solidarity within the region.
-The Pan-Africanist project of "forging closer unity between African States as well as between African peoples within the continent . . has a long history."
+ther ideological solidarity within the region.
+The Pan-Africanist project of "forging closer unity between African States as well as between African peoples within the continent . . . has a long history."
 Pan-Africanism has a "strong imprint on African political thinking and sensitivities, and covers cultural, political, and economic dimensions."
-Although Pan-Africanism has a long and complex trajectory from pre-independence to the present, its first institutional manifestation was the Organization of African Unity.
-The creation of the AU is the next instantiation of the Pan-Africanist project and the move toward greater African integration.
+Although Pan-Africanism has a long and complex trajectory from pre-independence to the present, its first institutional manifestation was the OAU.
+The creation of the AU is the next instance of the Pan-Africanist project and the move toward greater African integration.
+203